 - Defendants had provided a safe range that complied with standards and did not have a dangerous concrete hazard on the side of the range.
-(During the course of this litigation the concrete hazard was removed.)

-- The instructor had followed the program’s own rules and stood in the correct locations, used only approved hand signals, and not told TC she needed to go faster or be cut from the class.
+- The instructor had followed the program’s own rules and stood in the correct location, used only approved hand signals, and not told TC she needed to go faster or be cut from the class.

 The Extent of TC’s Catastrophic Injuries

 TC suffered life-changing injuries.
 Her initial diagnoses included a transection of her femoral artery, a grade IIIC open femur fracture, a right lateral tibial plateau fracture, and compartment syndrome in her right leg.

 TC has since undergone numerous surgeries and procedures.
 Among other injuries, TC suffered rhabdomyolysis which required dialysis, she required skin and bone grafting, and she continues to suffer from drop foot.

 TC’s doctors continue to discuss the need for additional bone-grafting surgeries or possible amputation of her right leg, due to chronic infections from the non-union of the femur, resulting in severe limitations.

 TC is the sole caretaker for her autistic son, who has now had to take on the responsibility of assisting her in some ways.
 She is self-employed and has had to turn down jobs because of the physical requirements of the work.
 TC has to walk with a crutch and keeps a wheelchair in her car in case she gets tired.
 She uses a walker in her own house because she can’t carry anything that requires two hands (due to the crutch).
 When in public, people sometimes stare at TC with her deformities.

 Bottom Line: The Liability Release was Not Enforceable